mahowald/mahowald.github.io/posts.md

 <h1 class="title">All Posts</h1>

-Here you can read a selection of my finest words, listed in reverse chronological order!
+Conveniently listed in reverse chronological order!

 <div class="posts">
   {% for post in site.posts %}